datacoves/docs/docs/how-tos/snowflake/warehouses-schemas-roles.md

 - Schema Creation
 - Role Creation

-We will also need to configure dbt to use the custom schemas by updating `dbt_project.yml`
+We will also need to configure dbt to use custom schemas by updating `dbt_project.yml`

 ### create_snowflake_objects.py